Speed Reads:

 While many OBD2 codes are universal, a good number aren’t.
 If you have a vehicle produced prior to 1996 or an uncommon model, you may need to do some research to learn which OBD2 scanners will best interact with your vehicle.

-In addition to common codes, all cars also have manufacturer-specific fault codes.
 The best OBD2 scanners can read codes from most major brands.
-If you plan to use your OBD2 scanner with a specific vehicle or set of vehicles, make sure it is capable of reading error codes for that manufacturer.
+If you plan to use your OBD2 scanner with a specific vehicle or set of vehicles, make sure it can read error codes for that manufacturer.

 OBD2 Protocols